mfranzil-unitn/unitn-fmi/README.md

 **University**: Trento

-You can find both official studying material provided by the teacher and a .tex file containing demonstrations required for the exam written by [Matteo Franzil](@mfranzil).
-Feel free to edit that file by submitting pull requests.
+## Content
+You can find the following material in the repo:
+* Esercizi/ - This folder contains exercises for the exam, divided into 5 different files: Principle of Induction, Chinese Remainder's theorem, RSA decryption, Isomorphism in graphs, Graph score analysis.
+All of them were taken from past exams.
+* Dispensa (Ostruzione dei grafi), Dispensa (Teoria dei grafi), Dispensa Luminati - official material provided by the professor.
+* Dispensa (Teoremi) - a TeX document (with its relative PDF) containing demonstrations required at the exam.

+## Contribute
+Feel free to contribute by forking the project and issuing a pull request.
+Any contribution to the theorem TeX document (Dispensa (Teoremi).tex) is more than welcome.

+## Authors
+* **Matteo Franzil** - *Initial work* - [mfranzil](https://github.com/mfranzil)
+* **Nicolò Gottardello**, **Paolo Baiguera**, **Giacomo Fabris** - [gik98](https://github.com/gik98), **Alessia Marcolini** - [alessiamarcolini](https://github.com/alessiamarcolini): Main contributors and revisors of the project.